ManishGandhiDodda/pythontest/README.md

 The idea is to get test results and code coverage into SonarQube.

-According to the documentation of the Sonar Scanner for Python, these three commands should do it:
+According to the documentation of the Sonar Scanner for Python, the last three commands should do it:

 ```bash
 python3 -m pytest